geoffsdavis/tape-measure/README.md

 ---
 ### Step #4: Let's get rid of the extra degrees

-Now we have ticks at both 32º and 212º, but the degrees are running above 212º.
+Now we have ticks at both 32º and 212º, but also extra degrees to both the left and right.
 Let's clip the values.

 ```
 tapeMeasure.valueClippingBounds = 32...212.0